tanghui315/speakr-app/README.md

 **Important for ASR Setup:** Speaker diarization requires a Hugging Face token and accepting terms for gated models (pyannote).
 If you encounter issues, check the ASR container logs with `docker logs whisper-asr-webservice` for troubleshooting.

 **For complete ASR setup instructions, model configurations, troubleshooting, and logs analysis, see the [Deployment Guide](DEPLOYMENT_GUIDE.md#advanced-asr-configuration)**

-## Usage Guide

-1.  **Register/Login:** Access the application at `http://localhost:8899`.
-The admin user is created from the `ADMIN_*` variables in your `.env` file on first launch.
-2.  **Set Preferences (Recommended):** Go to your **Account** page.
-Here you can:
-    *   Set your preferred transcription and output languages.
-    *   Define a custom summarization prompt to tailor summaries to your needs.
-    *   Add your name, job title, and company to provide more context for AI chat interactions.
-    *   View and manage your saved speakers.
-3.  **Upload or Record:**
-    *   **Upload:** Go to **New Recording** or drag-and-drop an audio file onto the page
-    *   **Record:** Use the browser recording feature in the "New Recording" screen to record directly from your microphone (requires HTTPS or browser configuration - see [Browser Recording Setup](DEPLOYMENT_GUIDE.md#browser-recording-feature)).
-        *   **System Audio Recording:** To capture system audio (e.g., from a video conference), you must select to share a specific **browser tab** or your **entire screen** in the browser's sharing dialog.
-Make sure to also check the box to **"Share tab audio"** or **"Share system audio"**.
-Recording audio from a single application window is often not supported.
-    *   **Automated Processing:** Drop files into the monitored directory for automatic batch processing (see [Automated File Processing](#automated-file-processing) below)
-    *   The upload and processing status will appear in a popup.
-4.  **View and Interact:**
-    *   The main **Gallery** lists your recordings.
-Click one to view its details.
-    *   **Listen** to the audio with the built-in player.
-    *   **Read** the transcription and the AI-generated summary.
-    *   **Edit** the title, participants, and other metadata.
-    *   **Chat with Transcript:** Use the chat panel to ask questions about the recording.
-5.  **Speaker Diarization Workflow:**
-    *   To enable speaker diarization, you must use the ASR endpoint method and set `ASR_DIARIZE=true` in your `.env` file.
-    *   When a recording is processed with this option, speakers will be automatically detected and assigned generic labels (e.g., `SPEAKER 00`, `SPEAKER 01`).
-    *   After processing, click the **Identify Speakers** button on the transcription page.
-    *   In the speaker identification modal, you can manually assign names to each speaker.
-    *   Alternatively, use the **Auto Identify** button to let an AI model attempt to identify and name the speakers based on the conversation context.
-    *   Saved speakers will be suggested for auto-completion in future sessions.
-    *   You can also use the **Reprocess** button to re-transcribe the audio with different diarization settings if needed.

 ## Automated File Processing